The topics covered in this section include:

 Kinematic Constraints in OpenSim

 OpenSim currently supports three types of built-in constraints: PointConstraint, WeldConstraint, and CoordinateCouplerConstraint.
 A point constraint fixes a point defined with respect to two bodies (i.e., no relative translations).
 A weld constraint fixes the relative location and orientation of two bodies (i.e., no translations or rotations).
 A coordinate coupler relates the generalized coordinate of a given joint (the dependent coordinate) to any other coordinates in the model (independent coordinates).
 The user must supply a function that returns a dependent value based on independent values.
-The following example implements coordinate coupler constraint for the motion of the patella as a function of the knee ankle and also welds the foot to ground.
+The following example implements coordinate coupler constraint for the motion of the patella as a function of the knee angle and also welds the foot to ground.

 In order to actuate our model, we need to define the forces that will be applied to the model.
 Just like bodies are defined within the <BodySet> section, forces are defined in the <ForceSet> section of the model file.
 Forces come in two varieties: passive forces like springs, dampers, and contact and active forces like springs, idealized linear or torque actuators, and muscles.
 Active forces that require input (controls) supplied by the user or by a controller are called Actuators and are a subset of the ForceSet.